 1. Check Network Signal and Carrier Service

-• Carrier Status: Contact your carrier to check if there are any known outages or maintenance work in your area.
-You can also visit their website or social media pages for updates.
+Carrier Status: Get in touch with your carrier and inquire if they are experiencing any outages or are doing any maintenance work in your vicinity.
+Alternatively, you can check their website or social media pages for such information.

 2. Inspect the SIM Card

-• Reinsert the SIM Card: Turn off your phone, remove the SIM card, and reinsert it properly.
-Ensure the SIM card is not damaged or dirty.
+Reinsert the SIM Card: Switch off your mobile phone, take out the SIM card, and put it back in its place correctly.
+Check that the SIM card is not scratched or has dirt on it.

 3. Restart Your Phone